-- Global variable window: is the classic way of referring to the global object.
-But it doesn't work in Node.js and in Web Workers. - Global variable self: is available in Web Workers and browsers in general.
-But it isn't supported by Node.js. - Global variable global: is only available in Node.js.
+- window: The classic way of referring to the global object.
+But it doesn't work in Node.js and in Web Workers. - self: Available in Web Workers and browsers in general.
+But it isn't supported by Node.js. - global: Only available in Node.js.